atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I deed, be very odd if they should; for j I am Sure their appearance would not
 I gain it from anybody.
-I never Saw i i two more ordinary girls — handsome,
+I never Saw i i two more ordinary girls --handsome,
 I indeed!"
 i; 1
 ! •